 To lure in such “learners” you can have dedicated pages that may help them gain access to information faster.
 A lucid “about us” page, or “more information” tab goes down a long way in satiating their hunger for more information.

-When you have a lot to offer, you should put it out to those consume that sort of content.
-It basically goes as per the ideology “giving them what they want.”
+When you have a lot to offer, you should put it out to those consumers that sort of content.
+It basically goes as per the ideology of “giving them what they want.”
 Once your customer is happy and knows that you offer what they are exactly looking for, chances are they might actually convert into potent customers who opt for your services.

-You may have noticed that a certain sect of your visitors have visited your pricing page.
+You may have noticed that a certain sect of your visitors has visited your pricing page.
 There may not be as many conversions as the number of visitors on that page.
 However, these are the customers you can retarget.

 The central idea behind this is that people, who are visiting your site to check out pricing, are most likely to be potential customers.
 You have to ensure that such people do not miss out on being retargeted.